 When individuals own property, the relationship between owners is called “tenancy.”
 Deciding on the type of tenancy can determine how and whether the property will pass freely at the time of the owner’s death.
 Tenancy can come in the following forms:

-- Joint Tenancy (with rights of survivorship (JWROS) is when the co-owners must have equal ownership interests in a property.
+- Joint Tenancy with rights of survivorship (JWROS) occurs when the co-owners must have equal ownership interests in a property.

-If one of the joint tenants dies, his or her interest immediately ceases to exist and the remaining joint tenants own the entire property.
+If one of the joint tenants dies, that owner’s interest immediately ceases to exist and the remaining joint tenants own the entire property.
 The

 disadvantage to both Joint Tenancy and Tenancy in Common is that creditors can attach the tenant’s share of the property to satisfy debt.

 This type of ownership is not governed by your Last Will.
 The property passes by death to the surviving owner/s.

 - Tenancy by the Entirety is only available to married couples and is based on the societal value of protecting the family.
 One

 member of the couple is unable to convey interest on his or her own – they must act together.
 Also, upon the death of one spouse, the interest in the property automatically passes to the other spouse.
 The creditors of one spouse are unable to attach the property or force its sale to recover debt unless both spouses consent.
 This is the most protective way a couple can hold property.
 A disadvantage, if one of the spouse is incapacitated their share cannot be transferred without their active participation.

 Medicaid Eligibility at Your Home